jackd/weighpoint/README.md

 ## Theory

-See [this draft paper](TODO - google drive upload/link) for an overview of the theory associated with the operations.
+See [this paper](https://drive.google.com/open?id=1VxAnRMcPhovMwqpY1Z9iYsOS8pjvdLFw) for a basic overview of the theory associated with the operations.

 ## Python/Tensorflow Compatibility